fergusonrae/streamlit-data-visualization/README.md

 - Dashboard users do not have a specific use case outside of the charts requested.
 - No additional data or context can be provided until a POC dashboard is shown.
 - When `is_tbd` field is empty/None, that means False.
+- Wording of "which countries have the most submarine cable landings" is not specific in whether it is requesting distinct cable landing point locations, or how many cables are connected to the country.
+Assumed it is the later.

 ### Technical Steps
 1. Scan through the JSON file to view general structure.
 Load JSON into a table structure to output summary metrics and explore missing data.
 Detail potential data cleaning given expected output.
 See [Exploration Notebook](exploration.ipynb).